-The 2018 report looks at 21 environmental topics across six broad themes covering Drivers, Human Settlement, Climate and Air, Land, Biodiversity and Water and Marine.
+The 2021 report looks at 22 environmental topics across six broad themes covering Drivers, Human Settlement, Climate and Air, Land, Biodiversity and Water and Marine.
 The report shows population growth and human activity have influenced air and water quality, ecosystems and threatened species.

-Key findings in this SoE Report include:
+Key findings in this SoE report include:

 - Air quality is generally good, drinking water quality has been maintained at a high quality and the recreational water quality of our beaches continues to be good.

-- The overall rate of greenhouse gas emissions has fallen 18.5% since 2005.
+- The overall rate of greenhouse gas emissions has fallen 17% since 2005.

-Many of the challenges reported in previous SoE reports remain in the 2018 report findings.
+Many of the challenges reported in previous SoE reports remain in the 2021 report findings.
 These include:

-- The effects of climate change are already evident but these will become broader and intensify in the future.
+- The effects of climate change are already evident, but these will become broader and intensify in the future.

 - The number of species listed as threatened in NSW continues to rise.
 These species are at the greatest risk from threats including vegetation clearing, the spread of invasive species and the mounting impacts of climate change.

 - NSW is still heavily dependent on non-renewable sources of energy such as coal for power generation.
 Transport has become established as the largest (and fastest growing) sector for energy use.